The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 3.8 Fueling Stations, Meals and Training Table

-The Department of Athletics provides a Fueling Station to all student-athletes during the academic year.
-The Fueling Station provides “grab-and-go” nutritional snacks to student-athletes to maximize muscle recovery and optimize athletic performance.
-In all sports except football, student-athletes may pick up snacks in the Loudermilk Center of Excellence during the weekday mornings.
-Football student-athletes may pick-up their snacks in the Kenan Football Stadium.
-In addition to providing snacks, the Department of Athletics Sports Dietician educates student-athletes on how to utilize the Fueling Station effectively to meet their individual needs.
+Under new NCAA legislation, an institution may provide meals and snacks to a student-athlete at any time.
+The Department of Athletics provides a Training Table lunch for all student-athletes Monday – Thursday during the academic year.
+In addition, there are “grab-and-go” nutritional snacks for student-athletes to maximize muscle recovery and optimize athletic performance.
+These are available in the weight rooms or the Kenan Football Center.
+In addition to providing snacks, the Department of Athletics Sports Dietician educates student-athletes on how to meet their individual nutritional needs.

 3.9 Book Scholarships